 Credit card refunds

 Credit cards can be a convenient way to manage your money.
 But what if you pay for something with your credit card and the company goes bust or doesn’t deliver what it promised?
-Can you get your money back?
+Can you get a credit card refund?

 Here’s what you need to know about credit card refunds, how the process works and what protection you might get.

 Credit cards can be a convenient way to manage your money.
 But what if you pay for something with your credit card and the company goes bust or doesn’t deliver what it promised?
-Can you get your money back?
+Can you get a credit card refund?

 Here’s what you need to know about credit card refunds, how the process works and what protection you might get.

-To understand refunds, it’s important to understand how credit card payments work.
+To understand credit card refunds, it’s important to understand how credit card payments work.

 When you use your credit card, technically you’re not spending your own money.
-You’re borrowing it from your credit card provider who pays the vendor on your behalf.
+You’re borrowing money from your credit card provider, who pays the vendor on your behalf.

 Your credit card provider will then add the amount to your credit card balance, which you’ll pay off in full, or partially, each month.

 If you used your credit card online, the vendor should have a returns and complaints procedure on its website.
-If you want to write to them, Citizens Advice has a template letter you could use.
+If you want to write to the vendor, Citizens Advice has a template letter you could use.

 Make sure you keep a record of all correspondence between you and the vendor.

 If the vendor agrees to your request, they’ll refund the money directly back to your credit card provider.
-It’s unlikely you’ll get a cash refund.
-This is because your own money was never actually used during the transaction.
+It’s unlikely you’ll get a cash refund because your own money was never actually used during the transaction.

-As soon as your credit card provider receives the refund, they’ll credit your account, therefore reducing your outstanding credit card balance.
+As soon as your credit card provider receives the refund, they’ll credit your account, which will reduce your outstanding credit card balance.

 If the vendor refuses to give you a refund